-Those hefty appetites are the focus of our citizen science program, Hummingbirds at Home.
+Those hefty appetites are the focus of our community science program, Hummingbirds at Home.
 Wanting to help these amazing birds, participants in Audubon’s Hummingbirds at Home observe hummingbirds and their insatiable feeding and report their observations to the program.
 Since 2013, twenty-one species of hummingbird have been reported to Hummingbirds at Home as well as 371 identified blooming plant species.

-One goal of this citizen science program is to learn more about hummingbird feeding habits from a variety of nectar sources.
+One goal of this community science program is to learn more about hummingbird feeding habits from a variety of nectar sources.
 From this, Audubon scientists can study how this reflects the changing climate’s impacts on hummingbirds and their habitats.
 As plant bloom times change in response to climate change, do hummingbirds adapt to feed from other nectar plants?

 To date we have thousands of feeding reports that are an important first step to understanding the important relationship between hummingbirds and their food sources.
 While it is still too early to draw analysis from the data, with continued participation in Hummingbirds at Home we can all learn how these small dynamos are doing.